schemavolution/schemavolution.github.io/README.md

-﻿Current status: **Proof of Concept**
+﻿Current status: **Approaching MVP**

-You can't yet use this in production.
+We're getting real close to a NuGet package!

 ## Your database's genome